jonasgwt/ChargeEV/README.md

 ### Main Feature List

 #### FindACharge
-This enables drivers to find EVchargers that are near them.
+This enables drivers to find EV chargers that are near them.
 Chargers may not be on ChargeEV platform and are retrieved using the Google maps API.
 The function works by using the Google maps API by scanning the area with a 50km radius.
 The chargers that are within that range on and off the platform are both loaded and are shown to the user.
 They are arranged from nearest to furthest.